Lithill/New-Egg-Champion-Website/readme.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Providing information for screen readers where there are icons used and no text, such as footer icons.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Guaranteeing adequate colour contrast throughout the site.
-* Ensuring menus are accessible by marking the current page as current for screen readers.
+* Making menus accessible by marking the current page as current for screen readers.

 ## Technologies Used